Chipotle Mexican Grill: International

+In July 2023, the company announced it would partner with the Kuwait-based Alshaya Group in its first-ever franchise deal to expand into the Middle East.

+In April 2025, Chipotle announced it had signed a joint venture with Alsea to open restaurants in Mexico by early 2026, and possibly in other areas in which Alsea operates in Latin America.

+In September 2025, Chipotle announced it signed a joint venture with SPC Group to open restaurants in Eastern Asia, with the first Chipotle restaurants opening in South Korea and Singapore in 2026.
+At the time of the announcement, Chipotle's existing international portfolio of restaurants included 60 locations in Canada, 20 in the United Kingdom, six in France, two in Germany, three in Kuwait and three in the UAE.

+North America

 Canada

 In August 2008, Chipotle opened its first location outside of the United States in Toronto, Canada.
 A second Toronto store opened in 2010.
 The first Canadian location outside Toronto opened in Vancouver in December 2012.
-A second Vancouver-area location opened in Burnaby in October 2014 followed by a third in Surrey in January 2016, a fourth in Langley in October 2016, and a fifth in West Vancouver in March 2018.
-The first location in Ottawa opened in February 2017 at the Rideau Centre.
+Chipotle has six locations in the Vancouver-area, including Vancouver, West Vancouver, North Vancouver, Burnaby, Port Coquitlam, Langley and Surrey.
+In 2023, Chipotle announced that seventh store would open up in the Vancouver region.
+The first location in the country's Capital opened in February 2017 at the Rideau Centre.

+The first location in Alberta was opened in Calgary in October 2023.
+The first Chipotle restaurant in Edmonton opened in September 2024.

+Across Canada, there are 26 stores in Ontario, 16 in British Columbia, and 2 in Alberta.

+Europe

 United Kingdom

 Chipotle expanded to Europe with the first European restaurant opening in May 2010 in London.
 A second location opened in London in September 2011.
 The following year, three additional locations quickly opened in the London area.
 After this growth spurt, the rate of further expansion in London slowed greatly with the sixth location appearing in 2013 and the seventh in June 2015.
 Although Chipotle blames the slow growth in the United Kingdom on the British unfamiliarity with Mexican foods, several locally owned burrito chains had opened locations across the United Kingdom during the same interval.
+As of February 2024, there were 19 UK locations, of which 17 were in London.

 France

 The first location in France opened in Paris in May 2012.
 Expansion in France was much slower than that in the United Kingdom or Canada, with a second location in Paris opening in 2013 and a third location in 2014.
 At the time of its opening in 2014, the restaurant at La Défense was the largest Chipotle location in the world at 7000 sqft, while a typical Chipotle restaurant is usually between 2200 sqft and 2500 sqft.
 A fourth Parisian location was opened in Levallois-Perret in 2015 followed by a fifth Parisian location in Saint-Germain-des-Prés in 2016.
-The company opened its seventh location in France and its first location outside the Paris region inside the largest shopping center in Europe in Lyon in 2021.
+The company opened its seventh location in France and its first location outside the Paris region, inside Lyon's La Part-Dieu shopping mall in 2021.